 Most importantly, it would give me words to explain all the differences I felt.
-The way simple tasks just took longer.
+The way simple tasks just took longer and tired me out.
 I wanted people to understand I wasn’t intentionally scruffy.
 My desk is messy for a reason.
 I fall up the stairs, I spill coffee everywhere and wear my clothes inside out because of something.
-It isn’t cute.
-Not that anyone thinks you are too cute when you are a fat woman in her 30s but clumsiness is often presented as ‘kooky’.
+It isn’t a quirk.

 I thought long and hard about this as it isn’t something you can afford to do with discretion unless you can pay for an assessment privately.
 I couldn’t.
 Instead, I looked into it with my HR department, and they referred for evaluation.
 Not all employers will do this.